RomanBoegli/godbbench/README.md

 └───────────┴─────────────────┴──────────┴─────────────┴─────────────┴─────────────────┴───────────────┴───────────┴───────────┴────────┴────────┘
 ```

-The file serves as a basis for any kind of subsequent data analysis or visualisation routines.
+The file serves as a basis for any kind of subsequent data analysis or visualization routines.
 One routine is already implemented in `godbbench` and can be invoked using the `createcharts` command.
 Most of the metrics are specified with the time unit of *microseconds*, that is `1` second (s) equals `1'000'0000` microseconds (μs).
 The following table explains the meaning of all available columns in this file.